The Ultimate Resource List to Help You Move Abroad

 Volunteer and Work Exchange:

 Trusted Housesitters: Do you love pets and need a place to stay?
 What about hitting two birds with one stone?
-Trusted Housesitters allow you to stay in someone’s house for free in exchange for helping them take care of their pets while they are on vacation.
+Trusted Housesitters allows you to stay in someone’s house for free in exchange for helping them take care of their pets while they are on vacation.

 Workaway: Free accommodation in exchange for service.
 Some of the placements include renovating a house, teaching English at a school or helping around a hostel.